dashingsoft/pyarmor/docs/advanced.rst

 could be executed as module `site` is imported.

-After that in the virtual environment `python` could run the obfuscated scripts directly, becausee the module `site` is automatically imported during Python initialization.
+After that in the virtual environment `python` could run the obfuscated scripts directly, because the module `site` is automatically imported during Python initialization.

 Refer to https://docs.python.org/3/library/site.html